 Majorca has long been a favourite European holiday destination.
 Not only are the summers hot, but it has a great beach scene, a mix of lively and relaxed resorts, and traditional towns to explore.
-Throw in beautiful scenery and delicious Mediterranean cuisine and it’s a winner all-round.
+Throw in the beautiful scenery and delicious Mediterranean cuisine and it’s a winner all-round.

 With a beach to suit every type of holidaymaker, we’ve explored the best beach resorts to escape to this summer.